Injective metrizability and the duality theory of cubings: Introduction

-In \cite{Isbell-injective_envelope}, Isbell proves that a collapsible 2-dimensional cellular complex $X$ admits an injective metric by explicitly constructing a hyper-convex metric on $X$ as follows: taking a triangulation of $X$, he subdivides its triangles into squares so as to form what he calls a {\it collapsible cubical 2-complex}, $\Delta$.
-He then metrizes $X$ as a geometric realization of $\Delta$, having first realized each 2-cube as a copy of the unit cube in $(\RR^2,\Vert\cdot\Vert_\infty)$ and endowing the resulting 2-dimensional piecewise-$\ell^\infty$ polyhedron with the associated quotient metric.
-Isbell's verification of the injectivity criterion then proceeds in two steps: \begin{enumerate} \item Reduction to the case where all the $p_i$ are vertices of the cubical subdivision and all the $r_i$ are integers; \item Applying the properties of a `collapsible cubical 2-complex' to verify the result. \end{enumerate} Among Isbell's requirements of a collapsible cubical 2-complexes one immediately notices Gromov's `no-triangle' condition for non-positively curved cubical complexes.
+In \cite{Isbell-injective_envelope}, Isbell proves that a (finite) collapsible 2-dimensional cellular complex $X$ admits an injective metric by explicitly constructing a hyper-convex metric on $X$ as follows: taking a triangulation of $X$, he subdivides its triangles into squares so as to form what he calls a {\it collapsible cubical 2-complex}, $\Delta$.
+He then metrizes $X$ as a geometric realization of $\Delta$, having first realized each 2-cube as a copy of the unit cube in $(\RR^2,\Vert\cdot\Vert_\infty)$ and endowing the resulting 2-dimensional piecewise-$\ell_\infty$ polyhedron with the associated quotient metric.
+Mai and Tang's proof of Isbell's conjecture \cite{Mai_Tang-collapsible_is_injective} extends this construction to higher dimensions.
+The verification of injectivity then proceeds by verifying the intersection property for finite families of balls $\{B(p_i,r_i)\}$ stated in Theorem~\ref{injectivity criterion}, in two steps: \begin{enumerate} \item Reduction to the case where all the $p_i$ are vertices of the cubical subdivision and all the radii $r_i$ are integers; \item Applying the properties of a ``collapsible cubical 2-complex'' to verify the result. \end{enumerate} Among Isbell's requirements of a collapsible cubical 2-complexes one immediately notices Gromov's `no-triangle' condition for non-positively curved cubical complexes.
 Indeed, upon closer inspection it becomes clear that the notion of a collapsible cubical 2-complex is exactly a 2-dimensional cubing in the language of modern geometric group theory.

-\begin{definition}[Gromov \cite{Gromov-survey_of_the_future}, Sageev \cite{Sageev-thesis}] A cubical complex $X$ is non-positively curved (NPC) if the link of each vertex in $X$ is a simplicial flag complex.
-The complex $X$ said to be a {\it cubing}, if it is non-positively curved and simply-connected. \end{definition} Fairly unrestrictive conditions are known for when the piecewise-Euclidean metric on a cubing is complete and geodesic.
-For example, this will happen when the cubing is locally finite-dimensional, as follows almost immediately from Bridson's theorem on shapes (\cite{Bridson_Haefliger-nonpositive_curvature}, theorem I.7.50).
-Under these conditions one applies the Cartan--Hadamard theorem to conclude that $X$ is CAT(0) and therefore contractible --- a necessary condition for injectivity (see, e.g. \cite{Dress-tight_extensions}).
+The analysis by Mai and Tang is far more opaque, because their argument proceeds by a rather technical induction argument on the dimension of the given polyhedron.
+As we demonstrate in this article, the modern outlook on non-positive curvature allows one to sweep the ``gory details'' under the rug of Sageev--Roller duality, leaving a neatly organized picture which is uniform in all dimensions.